 IV.
 GENERAL ENROLLMENT PERIOD

-If you do not fit any of the circumstances listed above, more than likely your only other option is to apply during the General Enrollment Period.
+Finally, if you do not fit any of the circumstances listed above, more than likely your only other option is to apply during the General Enrollment Period.
 This takes place between January 1 and March 31 each year.
-Enrollment during this period becomes effective on July 1st of that same year.
+Enrollment during this period becomes effective on July 1st of that same calendar year.